 Looking for the best Huawei phones?
-We've got them all here for you, but picking one isn't as simple as it used to be: thanks to a trade ban from the US government, the latest Huawei phones can’t run Google services and don’t have the Google Play Store.
+We've got them all here for you, but picking one isn't as simple as it used to be.
+Thanks to a trade ban from the US government, the latest Huawei phones can’t run Google Mobile Services and don’t have the Google Play Store.
 This makes them a very hard sell to the Western market.

-That’s a real shame as ever since 2018’s excellent P20 Pro Huawei had been excelling, selling more phones in Europe and getting very good at challenging Samsung and Apple for making the best phones in the world.
+That’s a real shame as ever since 2018’s excellent P20 Pro, Huawei has been excelling, selling more phones in Europe than before and demonstrating that the company can hold its own against the likes of Samsung and Apple when it comes to making the best phones in the world.

-Although the very latest Huawei phones still make our list thanks to their stunning hardware and cameras, you’ll also find a number of mostly older Huawei handsets that do still sport Google apps and the Play Store, none of which are more notable than the Huawei P30 Pro, the phone that we still think is the best Huawei phone.
+With the release of the Huawei Mate 40 series, we've updated our list to contain the latest Huawei phones, including the Huawei Mate 40 Pro.
+We’ve also included a number of older Huawei handsets that still sport Google apps and the Play Store -- something that the newer releases miss out on.
+This includes the Huawei P30 Pro, the phone that we still think is the best Huawei phone.

-If you have decided that a Huawei phone is the phone for you then soon it will be a very good time to buy one, as Black Friday 2020 is coming up on November 27, followed by Cyber Monday on November 30.
+If you think a Huawei phone is the phone for you then it might be worth waiting a tiny bit longer to snap one up.
+Black Friday 2020 is coming up on November 27, followed by Cyber Monday on November 30.

 They're major sales, so you should find some very compelling offers here and on our Black Friday phone deals page once these events kick off.